mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 Why the server is in the cloud and the agent/node is not? - you'd ask.
 Well, that takes us to next topic.

 ## Mac Support
-Right, this whole comparison is focusing on Mobile CI after all, meaning you have to deal with one of the most popular mobile platforms these days - that is iOS.
+Right, this whole comparison is focusing on mobile CI after all, meaning you have to deal with one of the most popular mobile platforms these days - that is iOS.

 To build an iOS app you must have Xcode, which can run only on OS X (unless you want to follow the path of certain insanity and make it work on other OS).